A cover letter must accompany your resume.

-Compliance Specialist is responsible for providing support to the Office of Compliance by serving as a subject matter expert on health care-related compliance topics, maintaining compliance to applicable laws, regulations and policies, by writing and reviewing internal policies and procedures, through the development of training aids, and maintaining a culture of compliance.
-The Compliance Specialist will have a focus on OID/COI management, HIPAA, Data Privacy, General Standards of Conduct, FDR requirements, and FWA regulations.
-The Compliance Specialist will report to the Directory of Regulatory Compliance.
+Compliance Intermediate position opening at a leading academic medical center.
+Compliance Intermediate is responsible for providing support to the Office of Compliance by serving as a subject matter expert on health care-related compliance topics, maintaining compliance to applicable laws, regulations and policies, by writing and reviewing internal policies and procedures, through the development of training aids, and maintaining a culture of compliance.
+The Compliance Specialist will have a focus on MSSP regulations, OID/COI management, HIPAA, General Standards of Conduct, and FWA regulations.
+The Compliance Intermediate will report to the Director of Regulatory Compliance.

 - Support the organization's culture of compliance.

-- Serve as subject matter expert on areas of focus, including COI, Open Payments, HIPAA, research, and general standards of conduct.
+- Serve as subject matter expert on areas of focus, including MSSP regulations, FWA, HIPAA, COI, and general standards of conduct.

 - Support the compliance team on FDR and FWA related matters, including sanction checks, leasing, non-monetary compensation, gifting, and general compliance matters.

-- Respond to customer requests for guidance from the compliance support lines, including the hotline.
+- Respond to customer requests and be responsive to compliance support lines, including the hotline.

 - Investigate and address alleged violations of regulations, rules, policies, procedures, and standards of conduct.